2016–17 Women's FA Cup: Second round proper

 Fourteen matches were scheduled for the second round proper.
 All 14 matches were played on Sunday 8 January 2017.

 Third round proper

 Twelve matches were scheduled for the third round proper.
 The 24 teams taking part consists of 10 teams exempted to this stage, plus the 14 match winners from the previous round.
 All 11 matches that took place were played on Sunday 5 February 2017.

 Fourth round proper

 Six matches were scheduled for the fourth round proper.
 All six matches were played on Sunday 19 February 2017.

 Fifth round proper

 Eight matches were scheduled for the fifth round proper.
 The 16 teams taking part consists of 10 teams exempted to this stage, plus the six match winners from the previous round.
 Most matches were played on Sunday 19 March 2017, the only exception being Manchester City v Reading, which took place on the preceding Saturday.

-Sixth round proper
+Quarter-finals

 Four matches were scheduled for the sixth round proper.
 All four matches were played on Sunday 26 March 2017.